vlandham/captain_z/out/captain_z.md

 Captain Z was confused until she saw that Lucy was pointing up.
 Captain Z looked up as well to see the sails of her ship blowing in the wind. _The sails,_ she thought, _of course!_

 Filled out and full of air, the sails did look a bit like wings.
-Just like the Pegasus of legend, perhaps the feathers would only work on the wings of the steed.
+Just like the Pegasus of legend, perhaps the feathers could only work on the wings of the steed.

 #

-It was their last chance to try.
+It was their last chance.
 Wind Drinker was almost alongside the Sea Breaker as it neared the entrance.
-As soon as they were in firing range, Captain Spears would open fire on Sophia and the children.
+As soon as they were in range, Captain Spears would open fire.

 Captain Z ran to the mast and started climbing up the rope ladder to the sail.
 As she held on with one hand, she took two of the feathers in the other hand and jammed them into the sail cloth.
 The quill of one of the feathers stuck.